Makstorm/docker-compose-nestjs-rabbitmq/README.md

-Еhis is a docker compose file for setup projects from: https://github.com/Makstorm/nest-js-device-store.git       and      https://github.com/Makstorm/nest-js-device-store.git in docker containers also there ups RabbitMq image for making connectivity between those application
+This is a docker compose file for setup projects from: https://github.com/Makstorm/nest-js-device-store.git       and      https://github.com/Makstorm/nest-js-device-store.git in docker containers also there ups RabbitMq image for making connectivity between those application